Packing problems: Packing in infinite space

 Many of these problems, when the container size is increased in all directions, become equivalent to the problem of packing objects as densely as possible in infinite Euclidean space.
 This problem is relevant to a number of scientific disciplines, and has received significant attention.
 The Kepler conjecture postulated an optimal solution for packing spheres hundreds of years before it was proven correct by Thomas Callister Hales.
 Many other shapes have received attention, including ellipsoids, Platonic and Archimedean solids including tetrahedra, tripods (unions of cubes along three positive axis-parallel rays), and unequal-sphere dimers.

 Hexagonal packing of circles

 These problems are mathematically distinct from the ideas in the circle packing theorem.
 The related circle packing problem deals with packing circles, possibly of different sizes, on a surface, for instance the plane or a sphere.

 The counterparts of a circle in other dimensions can never be packed with complete efficiency in dimensions larger than one (in a one-dimensional universe, the circle analogue is just two points).
-That is, there will always be unused space if you are only packing circles.
+That is, there will always be unused space if people are only packing circles.
 The most efficient way of packing circles, hexagonal packing, produces approximately 91% efficiency.